bic-org/Boxtech/README.md

 # INTRODUCTION

-The BIC BoxTech Technical Characteristics Database (see [the website](http://www.bic-boxtech.org)) has as reference API which is described below.
+The BIC BoxTech Containers Database (see [the website](http://www.bic-boxtech.org)) has a reference API which is described below.
 Other API entry points may be implemented on request.

 * [Repository](#repository)
 * [BoxTech API](#api)